Fun Things to Do with Teenagers on the Big Island of Hawaii

 South Point and Green Sand Beach

 From South Point, you can hike 2.5 miles to Papakolea Green Sand Beach, one of only four green sand beaches in the world.
 The olivine crystals in the cinder cone give the sand its distinctive color.
 The hike is hot and exposed, so bring plenty of water in a CamelBak water bottle and wear reef-safe sunscreen.
+(Reef-safe is the law in Hawaii now, no exceptions.)

 Coffee Farm Tours in Kona